Inspection Request Policies

 If you request an inspection and there are outstanding issues with the permit such as: expired permit, missing or expired NOC, unpaid fees (or red tags) and/or required subcontractors are not signed on, your inspection will NOT be scheduled.
 We will do our best to inform you of these issues by email when they come to our attention, but it is your responsibility to make sure everything is in order BEFORE you request inspections.
 NOTE: Please make sure the email address on file is correct, so you may receive important notices from our department.

 An inspection should not be requested unless all work to be inspected is completed.
 If the inspector is called to inspect incomplete (partial) work and must return later, a re-inspection fee of $150 will be charged.
+If the approved plans are not onsite or the inspector arrives and you are not ready for the inspection, or there is no access to perform the inspection, a penalty fee of $50 will be charged.

 NOTE: Due to our heavy inspection volume, we are not able to guarantee inspections will occur at specified time requests (am/pm).
-Please call on the morning of inspection to get an ETA.

 Commercial & Condo Inspections